FAQs

 11. How much are the annual tuition fees?

 Unfortunately, Education is not free, but it is the lowest fee according to the local postgraduate’s systems.
 The fees cover the cost of the academic credits taken in higher education.
+The tuition fees are regularly fixed according to official circulars.

 In order to allow students to specialize in the culture of non-violence and human rights, AUNOHR administration is pleased to provide financial support to facilitate the payment process in the most suitable ways.